enix12enix/cleopatra/README.md

 ## Introduction

-The backend service built by Rust to test result management - view, report, analysis.
+The backend service for a lightweight test result management that works out of the box.

-For this system, my goal was to keep the application as lightweight as possible while ensuring functionality and performance. <br/>

-Therefore, I developed it using Rust and Sqlite3. <br/>

-Sqlite3 combined with WAL ensures low maintenance costs while improving write performance.
-This is enough fora team of fewer than 50 engineers. <br/>

-Rust's extreme performance low memory requirements, and type safety makes it ideal for streaming, high-concurrency scenarios.
+Strive to balance performance, ease of use, and functionality.

 ## Technical Stack